Darkwood: Development

 On August 25, the developers released a blog post on image hosting website Imgur, telling the story of the game's development process and releasing a free torrent of it, asking the players to buy it if they enjoy it.
 This move was motivated by two reasons, they wanted some players who couldn't afford the game to be able to play it, and also received several e-mails related to theft of game keys.
 They stated that they preferred to give the game for free to some people than feed the leeching key-reselling websites.

 On January 22, 2018, the developers released the 1.2 update, bringing Spanish, Brazilian Portuguese and German translations to the game.
 The translations were worked on with the help of the community.
 They also stated that more language localizations were in development.
 On August 7, 2019, the 1.3 version was released, containing a number of bugfixes, optimizations and localizations for Simplified Chinese, Italian, Turkish and Hungarian.
 A French localization was also confirmed to be in development.

-The game was ported to consoles by Crunshing Koalas.
+The game was ported to consoles by Crunching Koalas.
 A Nintendo Switch version was announced during the Nindies Nintendo Direct on March 20 and was released on May 16, 2019.
 It was also released for the PlayStation 4 and Xbox One on May 14 and May 16, 2019.
 It released for Google Stadia on September 17, 2021 and later for PlayStation 5 on October 28 and Xbox Series X/S on December 23, 2022.
+On December 2, 2025, American publisher Hooded Horse announced that it had acquired the publishing rights for the PC version of Darkwood, although the deal would not affect the game's console versions.